-My hearty congratulations to the authors of this book Dr. A. Mohammed Ali Jinnah (Associate Professor, Department of English), Dr. M.Syed Ali Padusha (Associate Professor, Department of Chemistry) and Mr. S.Peerbasha (Assistant Professor, Department of Information Technology) of our college who have helped the 'Jamalians' to identify their potentials to strive for success in academic, personal and social life.
+I thank the Centre for Human Excellence and the faculty members who have toiled a lot is bringing out this book.
+My hearty congratulations to the authors Dr. A. Mohammed Ali Jinnah, Associate Professor of English, Dr. M. Syed Ali Padusha, Associate Professor of Chemistry and Dr. S. Peerbasha, Assistant Professor of Computer Application of our college who have helped the 'Jamalians' to identify their potentials to strive for success in academic, personal and social life.
+My sincere thanks to Mr. S. Mohammad Azharudeen, Assistant Professor of English for altering and simplifying the 1st chapter on communication skills.

-I sincerely believe that the student community will richly be benefited by reading this book for achieving their astonishing goals in life.
+I believe that the student community will richly be benefited by reading and working on this book for achieving their astonishing goals in life.